 Mental health often refers to psychological disorders, such as anxiety or depression, that may require professional treatment, but the term can have layers which run deeper than a black and white diagnosis.
-Taking care of your mental health can also mean implementing steps to improve your emotional wellbeing and your overall psychological state.
-We challenge you to ask yourself what you’re doing to manage and maintain your mental health.
-Here are eight simple things you can do for your mental health today…
+Taking care of your mental health is much like taking care of your overall health – you can introduce exercises, healthy habits and easy steps to improve your emotional wellbeing and your overall psychological state.

-We each have an inner voice that guides us through the day, but there are times when your “voice of reason” needs some reasoning of its own.
-How many times have you told a loved one that you believe in them?
+We each have thoughts that guide us through the day, but there are times when your “voice of reason” needs some reasoning of its own.
+How we speak to ourselves is a good indication of how we feel about ourselves.
+Think about how many times you have told a loved one that you believe in them.
 Imagine if you showed that same belief and kindness to yourself in your darkest moments.
 How many incredible women and men do you know who don’t know their own worth?
 Know yours.

 If that sounds easier said than done, start here: when your inner voice is giving you feedback that makes your heart race, your palms sweat and incessant internal swearing start – stop.
 Stop and consider how you would talk to a friend in the same situation.
 Try to momentarily adjust your inner monologue to become a dialogue.
 Chances are, you wouldn’t tell your best friend that she’s done “everything wrong” and that “it’s too late” to redeem herself.
-Instead, you’d likely say “everything will be fine” and offer the reasonable advice to “focus on what you can actually control in the situation”.
-Be kind to yourself.
+Instead, you’d likely say “everything will be fine” and offer reasonable advice to “focus on what you can actually control in the situation”.
+You’d be understanding, encouraging and you’d listen to what your friend needs.
 Listening is a form of accepting.
 The sooner you start checking in with yourself and training your subconscious mind, the sooner you turn yourself into a friend you enjoy spending time with.

 Research on brain plasticity shows that the brain is far more malleable than we give it credit for, so it’s no surprise that a growth mindset promotes a love of learning and a sense of resilience – two things essential for personal development.
 Approach new things with the mindset that “practice makes progress, and progress is good enough”, losing the idea that a perfect end goal is the aim.
-Fear has a funny way of functioning and it feeds on our exhaustion, our indecision and our worry over outcomes that are out of our control.
-Claim back your control by tracking (and enjoying) the journey.
+Fear has a funny way of functioning and it feeds on our exhaustion, our indecision and our worry.
+The worry is amplified when it involves outcomes that are out of our control.
+Claim back the parts of life that you can control by tracking the journey.
 We’re all works in progress and that’s part of the fun.

 Whether it’s squeezing in a lunchtime workout, cooking yourself your favourite meal, booking your first gong meditation session, or simply talking to a trusted friend, take some time to unapologetically put yourself first.
 The activities that make you happy are the things that enable your best self.
-In our time-strapped lives, there is something so powerful about being in tune with your own wants and needs.
+In our “sorry, running late” lives, there is something so powerful about being in tune with your own wants and needs.
 Know what you want and work towards it.
-Know what you don’t want and make that clear.
+Also know what you don’t want and make that clear.
 Your mental state will thank you for investing time and energy into creating positive processes.

 Start small.
 Make a list of 10 simple things that make you happy.
 Try and make them as silly and removed from your daily life as possible.
-From baking gooey chocolate chip cookies and rockin’ around your room pretending you’re part of The Rolling Stones to going for a solo hike before getting settled for a cosy night of reading.
+From baking gooey chocolate chip cookies and rockin’ around your room pretending you’re part of The Rolling Stones, to going for a solo hike before getting settled in for a cosy night of reading.
 Nothing is off limits.
+Let yourself have fun with the list.
 Remember all the little things that made you happy as a kid?
 You’re not too old.
-Let yourself have fun with the list.
 Next?
 Get your calendar out and plug in dates.
 It’s not too late.
 Setting aside clear time in your calendar for activities you’re excited about will mean you’ll naturally start saying no to things you never intended on prioritising in the first place.
 Make time for the things that prove excitement eliminates exhaustion.
 Make time for the things that bring you joy.

 Read more: How Hard Is It To Be Vegan In Hong Kong?

 Take yourself out of the equation and make an effort to provide your loved ones with a chance to talk about their mental health today.
 By starting open conversations, we can approach underlying issues in our community, while understanding our own mental wiring.
-We can all recognise the importance of feeling supported and cared for, so make a conscious effort to support people around you, even through your own difficult times.
+We all recognise the importance of feeling supported and cared for, so make a conscious effort to support people around you, even through your own difficult times.
 Everyone’s battle looks different, but everyone can use an extra soldier on their side.
-Check in with an old friend, Whatsapp your usual crew, call your parents.
+Check in with an old friend, WhatsApp your usual crew and/or call your parents.

 The world needs more people who hold the door open for strangers – it’s the least we can do for each other.
-When you take a moment to appreciate that every single person on the MTR is equally as complex, cranky and inconsiderate as you on a Monday morning, you might find your own mental headspace focusing on broader issues.
-You can create your own sense of community by embodying the changes you want mirrored back to you.
+When you take a moment to appreciate that every single person on the MTR is equally as complex, cranky and inconsiderate as you on a Monday morning, you might find the clouds in your own head start to drift.
+Even when feeling isolated, remember: you can create your own sense of community by embodying the changes you want mirrored back to you.
 Start with yourself and work your way outwards – you’ll be surprised to see how quickly kindness spreads.

 Find an NGO or charity that speaks to you and volunteer.
-The phrase “by taking care of yourself, you take care of others, and by taking care of others, you take care of yourself” holds more truth than ever when you’re getting new perspectives and experiences while doing something that aligns with your values.
-There are plenty of places to volunteer in Hong Kong, or you can combine time and skills to make sure you’re volunteering abroad sustainably.
+The phrase “by taking care of yourself, you take care of others, and by taking care of others, you take care of yourself” holds more truth than ever when you’re getting new perspectives and experiences at the same time as doing something that aligns with your values.
+There are plenty of places to volunteer in Hong Kong, or you can combine time and skills to make sure you’re volunteering abroad in a sustainable way.

 Read more: What I’ve Learnt From Volunteering at a Cambodian Orphanage

 Wondering what your first step should be?
-There’s no right answer, and starting is half the battle.
+There’s no right answer and starting is half the battle.
 If you feel like you’re going through the daily motions of your life fairly contently, but feel a bit disconnected from your purpose, explore outlets like life coaching as a way to realign your course.
 Life coaching is a great way to filter out the fuss and find mental clarity.
-If you’re experiencing emotional fluctuations and mental changes that aren’t going away, talk to someone and get help – whether it’s from a friend, a partner, a therapist or your mother, opening up to a trusted source is important.
-If you’re feeling like your mental health has deteriorated, look into counselling services and getting trained medical help.
+If you’re experiencing emotional fluctuations and mental changes that aren’t going away, talk to someone and get help – whether it’s from a friend, a partner, or a therapist, opening up to a trusted source is essential.
+If you’re feeling like your mental health is negatively impacting your day-to-day life, look into counselling services and getting professional medical help.
 You know your mind and body best, so trust that whatever you’re starting with, wherever you’re starting from, it’s enough.